jcgraham440/zoonotics-project/README.md

 # US outbreak data:

 One of the primary sources of data concerning diseases in the US is the CDC website.
-In particular, we found a rich wealth of information on the CDC's National Outbreak Reporting System (NORS).
+In particular, we found a wealth of information on the CDC's National Outbreak Reporting System (NORS).
 See https://wwwn.cdc.gov/norsdashboard/.
 On that page is an Excel spreadsheet listing outbreak data for every state from 2009-2017.
 It contains a plethora of columns, including:

 Year, Month, Mode (e.g. Person-to-person, Food, Animal Contact), Etiology,Serotype, Etiology Status, Setting (where the outbreak happened, e.g. a hotel or a restaurant), Hospitalizations, Deaths, Animal Type, and so on.
 There are a total of 21 columns, and over 46,000 rows.